Lille-Web/lilleweb.fr/_drafts/2018-04-03-currying-partials.md

 > There is a way to reduce functions of more than one argument to functions of one argument, a way called currying after Haskell B. Curry*

-L'idée est de réduire à un le nombre de paramètre d'une méthode en nécessitant normalement plus.
+L'idée est de réduire à un le nombre de paramètre d'une méthode en nécessitant normalement plus et ainsi favoriser la composition.

 ## Example